nponsard/tourdo-backend/README.md

 ## Deployment

 Needs to be linked to a postgreSQL database.
+The serveur will listen on port 3000.

 ### Environment variables